GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/components-properties.md

 ### `suggestionsMentionCollectionViewCell`

-A view cell that displays the the suggested mention.
+A view cell that displays the suggested mention.

 ``` swift
 public var suggestionsMentionCollectionViewCell: ChatMentionSuggestionCollectionViewCell.Type =